 15. Budgies catch each other’s yawns.

-Budgerigars, or budgies, a common parakeet, are the only bird species so far discovered who are susceptible to contagious yawning.
-While humans, dogs, chimps, lab rats, and a few other creatures have all been known to catch each other's yawns, budgies are the first non-mammal species observed exhibiting the behavior.
+Budgerigars, or budgies, a common parakeet, are the only known bird species susceptible to contagious yawning.
+While humans, dogs, chimps, lab rats, and a few other creatures have all been known to catch each other’s yawns, budgies are the first non-mammal species observed exhibiting the behavior.
 Many scientists believe the unconscious, instinctual response may be a primitive way of showing empathy, or it might be a sign of group alertness.